isomerpages/moe-admiraltysec/_sec-1-registration-2023/Welcome & Introduction/Personalised Digital Learning Programme by HOD(ICT).md

 ---
 #### **Personalised Digital Learning Programme by HOD/ICT**

-This video introduces the Personalised Digital Learning Programme (PDLP) that will be implemented to all secondary schools.
+This deck of slides introduces the Personalised Digital Learning Programme (PDLP) that will be implemented to all secondary schools.
 It also provides specification on the school-recommended personal device and information on payment and subsidy.

 Download **[PDLP Briefing Slides for Sec 1 Registration 2024](/files/2023/Uploads/32024_Sec_1_Registration_PDLP.pdf)**